Tuttotorna/OMNIA/docs/REPRODUCIBLE_RUNS.md

 ---

+8. Rebuild all frozen result artifacts

+The canonical rebuild script is:

+examples/rebuild_all_results.py

+Command:

+python examples/rebuild_all_results.py

+This script rebuilds all frozen result JSONL artifacts from their canonical input files:

+examples/demo_profiles_results.jsonl

+examples/surface_ok_results.jsonl

+examples/llm_surface_results.jsonl

+examples/support_response_results.jsonl

+This is the shortest reproducible command for regenerating the current frozen mini-result artifact layer.

+---

-8. Current reproducible artifact chain
+9. Current reproducible artifact chain

 The current canonical artifact chain is: